LifengFan/Human-Gaze-Communication/readme.md

 Dataset
 ----

-Please fill this [online form](https://forms.gle/uSeLsShXefyHjAgCA) to get a copy of the dataset and annotation.
-We will get back to you in a day or two.
+Please directly send an email to this email address: lfan@g.ucla.edu

+**Please also include this promise in your email: I promise to use the dataset for non-commercial, academic, and research purposes only.**

+The dataset is available for free only for research purposes.

 Demo
 ----